 Cut into squares.
 It makes 30 good sized bars or even more if you cut them a bit smaller.

 This calorie count is if you make 310 of these apple cinnamon sugar cookie bars.
-For lots of other bar recipes be sure to have a look at this bar recipe round up.
+For lots of other bar recipes be sure to have a look at this

 For the bars